twisted/towncrier/src/towncrier/templates/default.md

 {% endif %}
 {% endfor +%}
-{# This comment preserves adds one more newline at the end of the rendered newsfile content. #}
+{# This comment adds one more newline at the end of the rendered newsfile content. #}